EmmaDeste/HotelBookingApplication/README.md

 # HotelBookingApplication
-South African Project - leader of a group 5 students: Johanna, Loane, Sam, Shona, and me
+South African Project - leader of a group 3 students: Johanna, Asma, and me (Emma)